dli85/MNIST/README.md

 The mnistTrain.py file extracts the data and trains the model.
 When finished, the model will be saved as model.h5 to the same folder as the mnistTrain.py file is in

-The mnistTest.py file tests the model's accuracy on the testing data and displays the iamges as well as the model's predictions
+The mnistTest.py file tests the model's accuracy on the testing data and displays the images as well as the model's predictions

 ## Requirements

-tensorflow, matplotlib, numpy are required.
-Use pip to install them
+Use pip to install the requirements

 ```bash
 pip install tensorflow matplotlib numpy